Search

 Day 2: St Malo to Dinard

 After a morning arrival in St Malo explore this lovely medieval town, still encased within sturdy ramparts.
 Walk through the gateways piercing its mighty walls to reach a magnificent golden beach, where tiny fortified islets emerge from the waves at low tide.
-We suggest breakfast at Le Cafe du Coin D’en Bas.

 Then drive along the coast via Pointe du Grouin for dramatic coastal views.
+Stop in Cancale for oysters and harbour stroll before continuing along the coast to Mont St Michel, a French icon.

-Continue inland to Dinan, a medieval gem with cobbled streets.
+Enjoy a scenic inland route via Combourg and Dol-de-Bretagne for its striking cathedral, and on to Dinan, a medieval gem with cobbled streets.

+Our coastal hotel for the next two nights is near Dinard.
 Dinner will be in the hotel in the panoramic restaurant.

 Return to Dinard.
 Spa or promenade walk before dinner, which is at leisure.